patrick-crawford/WEB422-Backup/notes/react-routing.md

   )}/>
   ```

 This will give us the full query string.
 However, if we wish to parse the string and convert it to an object, a 3rd party module will have to be used.
 For example, the [query-string](https://www.npmjs.com/package/query-string) module can be employed to perform this task.
-Once it's been installed using npm (ie: "```npm i query-string```"), it can be added to any component:
+Once its been installed using npm (ie: "```npm i query-string```"), it can be added to any component:

 ```jsx
 import queryString from 'query-string';